jyz5257/yolo-training-detection/README.md

 You can copy the txt to the same directory with the image folder.

 ### Prepare the cfg file and weight
-You can download the pre-trained weight from here: http://pjreddie.com/media/files/darknet19_448.conv.23 Copy it to the same directory with the image folder.
+You can download the pre-trained weight from here: http://pjreddie.com/media/files/darknet19_448.conv.23 Copy it to the same directory with the image folder. <br />
 In order to create your own cfg file, you could take the yolo-voc.cfg as an example.
 There are some parameters you need to change.
 * change the batch line [`batch=64`]
 * change subdivisions line [`subdivisions=32`]